zopefoundation/z3c.formui/src/z3c/formui/README.txt

   >>> from zope.contentprovider import tales
   >>> metaconfigure.registerType('provider', tales.TALESProviderExpression)

-and the TALES expression called ´´macro´´ which can lookup our macro adapters.
+and the TALES expression called ``macro`` which can lookup our macro adapters.
 Yes, macros are adapters in our content/layout template concept.
 See z3c.macro form mor information about the implementation: